Sumo tournament in Japan: a guide to watching the matches

 @Pixabay/ Sumo_img

-Like many other sports, training and honing of skills start at a relatively young age.
-Many rikishi begin their journey from middle school, working up the ranks as they grow older and garner experience.
-Throughout Japan, there are around 600 training and competing rikishi.
-A vast majority of these rikishi, throughout their training and careers, live in designated lodgings that are referred to as “sumo stables.”
-At these stables, rikishi are provided with shelter and food, and in the mornings they train and practice.
+As with many other sports, training and development begin at a relatively young age.
+Many rikishi begin their journey in junior high school, rising through the ranks as they mature and gain experience.
+There are around 600 rikishi training and competing in Japan.
+The vast majority of these rikishi, throughout their training and careers, live in accommodation known as "sumo stables".
+In these stables, the rikishi are housed and fed, and in the mornings they train and practice.

-These stables are often located within areas of respective cities that are established centers for sumo wrestling.
-In Tokyo, this is Ryogoku, located in the Sumida District of the city.
-Ryogoku is home to the Kokugikan, the stadium that is home to Tokyo’s sumo tournaments, and a majority of the city’s sumo stables are located nearby.
+These stables are often located in the districts of the respective cities that are established centers for sumo wrestling.
+In Tokyo, this is Ryogoku, located in the city's Sumida district.

 Sumo Stables